analogdevicesinc/ai8x-synthesis/README.md

 ##### Linux

-**The only officially supported platform** is Ubuntu Linux 20.04 LTS on amd64/x86_64, either the desktop or the [server version](https://ubuntu.com/download/server).
+**The only officially supported platform for model training** is Ubuntu Linux 20.04 LTS on amd64/x86_64, either the desktop or the [server version](https://ubuntu.com/download/server).

 *Note that hardware acceleration/CUDA is <u>not available</u> in PyTorch for Raspberry Pi 4 and other <u>aarch64/arm64</u> devices, even those running Ubuntu Linux 20.04.
 See also [Development on Raspberry Pi 4 and 400](docs/RaspberryPi.md) (unsupported).*